 As presented in previous years, there is no project footprint map for the Decaying Vegetation Removal project as it was conducted throughout the main portion of Landa Lake and the New Channel on an as needed basis when floating mats of aquatic vegetation had built up.
-As such, no quantified area of impact was designated in 2016 for this project in Table 2.
-Temporary disturbance resulting from foot traffic within fountain darter occupied habitat did occur as well as slightly elevated turbidity downstream from immediate work zone.
+As such, no quantified area of impact was designated in 2017 for this project in Table 2.
+Temporary disturbance resulting from foot traffic within Fountain Darter occupied habitat did occur as well as slightly elevated turbidity downstream from immediate work zone.

-The Aeration and water quality sonde project consisted of the installation of a series of aerators in Landa Lake as well as the installation of a water quality sonde in the lake for continual real-time measurements.
-The original project footprint for these components was small (Figure 10a, Table 2) and considered the same in subsequent years including 2016 to accommodate any maintenance, calibration or repair activities that were conducted.
-As the aerators and water quality sonde were placed within native aquatic vegetation, there was a direct overlap with 4.5 m2 of occupied fountain darter habitat.
-As noted for other projects, short-term and limited exposure disturbance is experienced from foot traffic when calibrating the water quality sonde or maintenance of the aerators is required.
+The Aeration project consisted of maintaining a series of aerators in Landa Lake in 2017.
+The original project footprint for the aerators was small (Figure 1a, Table 2) and considered the same in subsequent years including 2017 to accommodate maintenance or repair activities performed.
+As the aerators are placed within native aquatic vegetation, there is a direct overlap with 4 m2 of occupied Fountain Darter habitat.
+As noted for other projects, short-term and limited exposure disturbance is experienced from foot traffic when maintenance of the aerators is required.